-Bear Grylls is a seasoned adventurer who served with the Special Air Service, a special forces unit of the British army, where he was trained as a survival expert.
+Bear Grylls is a seasoned adventurer who served as a trainer with the Special Air Service, a special forces unit of the British army, where he was trained survival techniques.

 After leaving school, Grylls considered joining the Indian Army and spent a few months hiking in the Himalayan mountains of Sikkim and West Bengal.
 From 1994 to 1997, he served in the United Kingdom Special Forces Reserve, with 21 Regiment Special Air Service, 21 SAS(R), as a trooper, survival instructor and Patrol Medic trained in unarmed combat, desert and winter warfare, combat survival, medics, parachuting, signals, evasive driving, climbing and explosives.
 He served in North Africa twice.
 His service in the SAS ended in 1997 as a result of a free fall parachuting accident he had suffered the previous year in Kenya.
 His canopy ripped at 1600 feet (500 m), partially opening, causing him to fall and land on his parachute pack on his back, which partially crushed three vertebrae.
 Grylls later said of the accident, “I should have cut the main parachute and gone to the reserve but thought there was time to resolve the problem”.
 Grylls spent the next 18 months in and out of military rehabilitation at Headley Court before being discharged and directing his efforts into trying to get well enough to fulfill his childhood dream of climbing Mount Everest.